Discover the most beautiful towns and villages in Tuscany in this unmissable guide (even if you are exploring Tuscany without a car)

 Visiting Tuscan towns and villages on a guided day tour

 My go-to platform for sourcing and booking day trips is GetYourGuide, which offers risk-free free cancellation up to 24 hours before your activity.
+Here are a few day trips that should fit the bill:

 Is Tuscany a Good Solo Travel Destination?